Navy Absentee Collection and Information Center

-Why doesn’t a deserter immediately reflect on the command’s EDVR?
+Why doesn’t a deserter immediately reflect on the command’s EDVP?

 IAW MILPERSMAN ART 1600-060 a deserter will be transferred into the Deserter UIC when NACIC is in receipt of all records and the member is either:

 1) UA for > 120 days or,

 2) Attached to an overseas shore activity, home-ported overseas, or a deployed unit (absent from homeport > 90 days) and has been UA > 30 days.

-Allow 180 days for the transaction to reflect on the command's EDVR.
+Allow 180 days for the transaction to reflect on the command's EDVP.

 Who is responsible for declaring a deserter?

-The parent command is responsible for declaring a deserter unless the member is in PCS status and then the gaining command must declare the member a deserter based on the failure to report.
+The parent command is responsible for declaring a deserter.
+If a member is in a PCS statues, the gaining command must declare the member a deserter based on the failure to report.

 What is the time frame that a person must be UA before being declared a deserter?